Hotel Marcel: Partial demolition

+Renovation and restoration

 In 2018, reports emerged of the possible development of a hotel on the site.
 In December 2019, the 2.76 acre property containing the building was purchased from IKEA for $1.2 million by Connecticut architect and developer Becker + Becker, who announced plans to convert it into a "net zero energy boutique hotel and conference center".
-The building was also planned to be the first Passive House-certified hotel in the U.S., meaning it generates its own heat, electricity, and hot water.
-IKEA had rejected several previous offers for the property, though was encouraged by Becker's plans enough to sell the property.
-It opened as the 165-room Hotel Marcel, named for its architect, on May 16, 2022.
+The building was also planned to be the first Passive House-certified hotel in the US, meaning it generates its own heat, electricity, and hot water.
+IKEA had rejected several previous offers for the property, but was sufficiently encouraged by Becker's plans to sell it to them.
+The renovated building opened as the 165-room Hotel Marcel, named for its original architect, on May 16, 2022.

 The building was listed on the National Register of Historic Places in 2021.

 The hotel renovation included few exterior changes, save for new windows and power-washing the concrete.
 The work instead focused on modern interiors and sustainability efforts including solar panels, a battery system, and all-electric mechanical equipment.
 The renovators aim for the hotel to become one of few LEED Platinum-certified hotel buildings in the United States.
 Becker + Becker hired Violette de La Selle as the site's project manager.

 Reception

 The building has faced considerable public criticism.
 According to Business Insider in 2018, the building was rated as the state's ugliest by Connecticut residents.

-The building is however supported by architects including the Connecticut chapter of the American Institute of Architects and the preservation group Docomomo.
+However, the building is viewed favorably by architects, including the Connecticut chapter of the American Institute of Architects and the preservation group Docomomo.
 Financial Times listed it in "Architecture to see in 2023", as a striking Brutalist landmark and a successful renovation following new life brought to the Marcel Breuer-designed 945 Madison Avenue, serving the Frick Collection.